JUMP TO:

 Ultimately, Fitbit does take this data though and leverage it within the Fitbit Coach features, when it builds workouts.
 And in fact, within Fitbit Coach (part of Fitbit Premium, one of the few places you’d need to pay if you want added features), it’ll ask you a slate of questions before building out automatic structured workouts (including which long-run days you want):

 There’s also the new Run Dashboard, which consolidates all of your running data into one place.
-This includes weekly/monthly/etc summaries, notifications on new PR’s, as well as the ability to look at different metrics in terms of trending (even the running efficiency metrics.
+This includes weekly/monthly/etc summaries, notifications on new PRs, as well as the ability to look at different metrics in terms of trending (even the running efficiency metrics).

 Now, before we dive into Cardio Load, let’s quickly talk about two other bits.
 First, is the ability to broadcast your heart rate to other devices, via Bluetooth Smart.
-This means you can pair up a Pixel Watch to a Peloton Bike, Strava app, Garmin bike computer, etc… basically anything that accepts a heart rate strap will, probably, maybe, hopefully, accept the Pixel Watch data stream.
-I say that with all those caveats, because Google has made life far more difficult than it needs to be, and required access authorization each time you want to use the HR sensor with a 3rd party device:
+This means you can pair up a Pixel Watch to a Peloton Bike, Strava app, Garmin bike computer, etc… basically anything that accepts a heart rate strap will probably, maybe, hopefully, accept the Pixel Watch data stream.
+I say that with all those caveats because Google has made life far more difficult than it needs to be, and required access authorization each time you want to use the HR sensor with a 3rd party device:

 This means you have to do a silly little dance each time of confirming/reconfirming/etc, none of which is normally required for any regular heart rate strap.
-I wrote about this previously, and in short, Google is trying to be privacy conscious here.
-But ultimately, it’s overkill for a feature that literally not a *SINGLE PERSON* has every asked for on the site/YouTube here in 15+ years and hundreds of thousands of fitness-focused comments.
+I wrote about this previously, and in short, Google is trying to be privacy-conscious here.
+But ultimately, it’s overkill for a feature that literally not a *SINGLE PERSON* has ever asked for on the site/YouTube here in 15+ years and hundreds of thousands of fitness-focused comments.
 Not even Tour de France WorldTour pro teams are asking for it.
 The end resultant is just a messy and cumbersome experience for end users.

 And since we’re on the topic of heart rate sensors, Google does not pair to any 3rd party sensors, including heart rate sensors.
 Meaning, you can’t pair a chest strap to a Google Pixel Watch, nor any other sensor types like cycling sensors (such as speed/cadence/power/etc…).
 So, for cyclists that have those types of sensors, this will probably remain a non-starter.
 And while Samsung has added support for those sensor types to their WearOS watches, that’s only via the paired mobile app, and as I showed in my recent testing, the Samsung sensor connectivity is a dumpster fire of failures.